-George H. Minamiki was born in California, grew up in the Los Angeles area, where he graduated from Loyola High School in 1936, and Loyola Marymount University in 1940.
+George H. Minamiki was born in California, grew up in the Los Angeles area, and graduated from Loyola High School in 1936, and Loyola Marymount University in 1940.

 George was interned with his parents by the United States government after the Japanese attack on Pearl Harbor.